Change.org: Notable petitions

+Australia

+In August 2024, a petition targeting Gunn and Olympic Chef de Mission Anna Meares was launched, accusing Gunn of unethical conduct in her Olympic selection.
+The petition quickly amassed over 45,000 signatures but was removed by Change.org after being condemned by the Australian Olympic Committee (AOC) as "defamatory and misleading".
+The AOC described the petition as "disgraceful" and harmful, emphasizing that Gunn's selection process was transparent and followed the World DanceSport Federation's approved qualification system.
+However, Change.org upheld its community guidelines by removing the petition for violating its policies against harassment and spreading false information.

 Brazil

-On March 15, 2021, Supreme Federal Court Minister Alexandre de Moraes’s impeachment request received more than 4,770,000 signatures.
+On March 15, 2021, Supreme Federal Court Minister Alexandre de Moraes's impeachment request received more than 4,770,000 signatures.

 On October 13, 2017, Ana Clara Leite was sexually harassed twice in taxis after drivers accessed her information using a mobile app called Easy Taxi.
 She won her petition asking Easy Taxi App to introduce safety measures, with the backing of more than 27,000 Brazilians.